apache/jackrabbit-oak/doc/segmentmk.md

 stored along with the total number of entries in the map.

-The result is a hierarchically stored immutable map where each element can be accessed in log_B(N) time and the size overhead of updating or inserting list elements is also log_B(N).
+The result is a hierarchically stored immutable map where each element can be accessed in O(log N) time and the size overhead of updating or inserting list elements is also O(log N).

 Value records
 -------------